 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The fund financial statements allow the demonstration of sources and uses and/or budgeting compliance associated therewith.
-Traditional users of governmental financial statements will find the fund financial statements presentation more familiar.
+The Fund Financial Statement allows the demonstration of sources and uses and/or budgeting compliance associated therewith.
+Traditional users of governmental financial statements will find the Fund Financial Statements presentation more familiar.
 The focus is now on major funds, rather than (the previous model's) fund types.
-The funds of the Forest Preserve can be placed into the governmental funds category.
+All of the funds of the Forest Preserve can be placed into the governmental funds category.